Ghost Box - A Sound Sculpture Inspired By Short Wave Radio

 This project first appeared on Steve's website.

 Do you want to create your own interactive installation?
-Explore the Touch Board.
+Explore the Touch Board and learn how to turn objects into sensors.

 We love it when you share your projects!
 Post your project on Instagram, YouTube, Vimeo, or Twitter, and make sure to tag @bareconductive or use #bareconductive.
 You can also send your videos and photos to firstname.lastname@example.org.
 Submit your project for a chance to be featured and you'll also receive 20% discount.